I can’t believe it.

 Homeschooling Younger Children

-But for the parents of smaller children who need adult supervision and a firm homeschooling schedule, the future might look somewhat daunting.
+But for the parents of smaller children who need constant adult supervision and a firm homeschooling schedule, the future might look somewhat daunting.

 Terrifying in fact.